Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Related Work

 \subsection{Euclidean KGE}

 Traditionally, KGs are usually embedded in Euclidean space.
 These models are mainly based on translation and rotation operations.
 TransE~\cite{bordes2013translating} is the first translational model, whose main idea is to use a relation-specific translation operation for the head entity.
 TransH~\cite{wang2014knowledge}, TransR~\cite{lin2015learning} and TransG~\cite{xiao2015transg} then utilize different strategies to improve this idea.
-In general, these translational models use a small number of parameters, but the drawback is that they cannot model relation patterns completely, such as symmetric, inversion (e.g., TransE cannot model symmetric pattern).
+In general, these translational models use a small number of parameters, but the drawback is that they cannot model relation patterns completely, such as symmetric, inversion.
 Thus, instead of translation, RotatE~\cite{sun2019rotate} first regards relations as rotations and successfully models the various relation patterns in the complex vector space.
-Later, QuatE~\cite{zhang2019quaternion} extends the complex-valued space into the four-dimensional hypercomplex space and leverages quaternion for rotations.
-Recently, DualE~\cite{cao2021dual} has further modeled the relations as the combination of translations and rotations using dual quaternion.
-HAKE~\cite{zhang2020learning} is taking into account the relation patterns while also modeling the semantic hierarchies in KGs.
+HAKE~\cite{zhang2020learning} considers the relation patterns while modeling the semantic hierarchy in KGs.
+5$^\star$E~\cite{nayyeri20215} proposes a novel KGE model in projective geometry (supports inversion, reflection, translation, rotation, and homothety).
 These approaches achieve great results.
 But unfortunately, they require high embedding dimensions and incur significant memory overhead.